mfhepp/py4docker/README.md

 More advanced settings are possible, e.g. adding a proxy or firewall inside the container that permits access only to a known set of IP addresses or domains and / or logs the outbound traffic.

 ## Limitations and Ideas for Improvement

 - The code is currently maintained for Docker Desktop on Apple Silicon only.
 It may work on other platforms, but I have no time for testing at the moment.
 In particular, there may be issues with user ID / file permissions on Linux systems if the script writes to the `output` folder.
-- Expand support for blocking and logging Internet access e.g. by domain or IP ranges.
+- Expand support for blocking and logging Internet access e.g. by domain or IP ranges is a priority at my side, but non-trivial.

 ## LICENSE